nar2160/art-muse-nicotine/README.md

 make ignore/data_R/aprime_by_ppm.rda
 ```

-**Please be aware that the rstanarm model objects take several hours in total to sample.** Proceed with caution if you do choose this path!
+**Please be aware that the rstanarm model objects take several hours in total to sample, and require your machine to be running the whole time.** Proceed with caution if you do choose this path!

 ## What's in the repo